 The island itself is small, diverse and a melting pot of different cultures.
-With an average temperature around the low 80's year-round, clear skies and warm sunshine, it's not surprising why so many choose Aruba as their retirement destination.
+With an average temperature around the low 80's year-round, clear skies, and warm sunshine, it's not surprising why so many choose Aruba as their retirement destination.
 The scenery speaks for itself, from white sand beaches to tropical plants and greenery all over the island.
 It so happens to be that Eagle beach was also named the 3rd best beach in the world (2019).
-What could be better than that.
-You can take on a new adventure everyday - go for a hike, sign up for a yoga class or go snorkeling with the turtles.
+What could be better than that?
+You can take on a new adventure every day - go for a hike, sign up for a yoga class or go snorkeling with the turtles.
 At 19 miles long and 6 miles wide, Aruba is a natural playground and so easy to explore without feeling cramped or it being overcrowded.

 When thinking about safety, we don't always think about life necessities like water.
 Having clean and safe water to drink is very important.
 Not everyone knows this, but all of Aruba’s tap water is safe to drink.
 The water here meets some of the highest standards set by the World Health Organization.
-Compared to many other Caribbean destinations this is most definitely a luxury taken for granted by many, because for the local population, this is the norm.
+Compared to many other Caribbean destinations this is most definitely a luxury taken for granted by many because for the local population, this is the norm.
 Being able to use water straight from the tap is not easy but super convenient.
 This will save you tons of money and reduces litter.
-Locals tend to just use a reusable water bottle when on the go and have glass canister always filled up when at home.
+Locals tend to just use a reusable water bottle when on the go and have a glass canister always filled up when at home.
 Nothing tastes better than a glass of cold refreshing water after being out in the Aruba heat all day.